fransan33/TTC_Delay_Project/README.md

 [What you found + what it suggests.]
 Measures the overall time lost to service gaps across all incidents — a cause that disrupts service moderately but frequently can have a more significant total impact than a rare but severe one -> connect with number of delays increase during peak hours ->  more significant impact

+Are there specific times or days when service reliability drops and should be addressed in customer communication or loyalty campaigns?

+Disruption rate is significantly high on weekends and on times between 8pm and 1am on weekdays.
+Disruption rate in this specific times and days range from 50% to 82%, which suggests that the riders are not able to rely on the service in these times, and they are likely to find a different method of transportation.

 pct_line_delays / pct_station_delays

 severity_consistency_ratio